Please Please Me

 8th Press - type 6.

-Printing never runs smoothly and again we have the additional DOT(or period mark) in the "Sold in the .U.K. subject to resale etc" on side 1.
-This was stil common across all EMI artist's releases at the time.
+Printing never runs smoothly and again we have the additional DOT (or period mark) in the "Sold in the .U.K. subject to resale etc" on side 1.
+This was still common across all EMI artist's releases at the time.

-Pressed just after type 5 or at the same time perhaps?.
+Pressed just after type 5 or at the same time perhaps on machine 2?.

 All mono pressing runs this late were pressed to order (& possibly to keep the then 1968/69 EMI ordering catalogue, current), and would have been pressed in minute numbers.